jothamsl/Obsidian-Time-Machine/🥼 Physics/Coulomb's law.md

 Coulomb's law is an example of an [[_inverse-square law|inverse square law]] which means the force depends on the square of the denominator.

 ## Using Coulomb's Law to find the force between charged objects.

+### Problem
 An engineer measures the force between two ink drops by measuring their acceleration and their diameter.
-She finds that each member of pair of ink drops exert a repulsive force $F=5.5mN$ on its partner.
+She finds that each member of a pair of ink drops exert a repulsive force $F=5.5mN$ on its partner.
 If each ink drop carries a charge $q_{inkdrop}=1\cdot10^{-10}C$, how far apart are the ink drops?

 ### Strategy
 We know the force and the charge on each ink drop, so we can use [[_coulomb's law|Coulomb's law]] for the distance $r$ between the ink drops.